goethe-tcs/tcs.uni-frankfurt.de/content/parameterized/_index.md

 ## Organizational Details

-- **Lectures & Exercises**: Tue/Wed/Thu 14-16 (subject to change)
+- **Time:** Tue/Wed/Thu 14-16
+- **Location:** in Bockenheim Hörsaalzentrum, H 3.
-- **Format**: in-person lectures and exercise groups
+- **Format:** in-person lectures and exercise groups
-- **Exam**: to be determined.
+- **Exam:** to be determined.
 Likely a project with an oral exam.
-- **Time commitment**: 10 ECTS with 25h each = 250h.
+- **Time commitment:** 10 ECTS with 25h each = 250h.
 Subtracting 50 hours of exam preparation, we arrive at 14h per week.
 Of these, 4h are lectures, 2h are exercise groups, and 8h are self-study.

 ## Learning goals